 When I landed in college, I was internally strong enough to adapt to the new environment and people.
 Although I was not in regular touch with yoga, science had taught me numerous lessons to enjoy challenging moments as well.
 College life was a whole new world.
 The real test of your life begins here.
 It’s a platform to get prepared for the rest of your career.
 During this time, I decided to embrace the beauty of Yoga at the home.
 YouTube used to be my teacher and believe me, it was so amazing!
 Days went by and eventually my mommy, sister, and daddy all joined me in my yoga practice.
 I must credit yoga for bringing harmony to my life and family.
 Enjoying yoga with people who care for you gave rise to a sense of responsibility in me.
 I also went through the philosophical aspect of Vedic science and it was influential in guiding me on the path of positivity.
 The spiritual elements of the yogic discipline were of extreme importance in helping me maintain a balance between study and personal fitness.

 Meditation and Life’s Goals

-Bipin Baloni is a passionate Yogi, Yoga Teacher and a Traveller in India.
-He organize 200 hour yoga teacher training in Nepal.
+Bipin Baloni is a passionate Yogi, Yoga Teacher and Traveller in India.
+He organizes 200 hour yoga teacher training in Nepal.
 Bipin Baloni conducts Yoga Teacher Training in India in different cities.
-He loves writing and reading books related to yoga, health, nature and the Himalayas.
+He loves writing and reading books related to yoga, health, nature, and the Himalayas.